FlynnFc/UKFantasy/README.md

 * Share teams
 * Create Leagues

 This app is still in development.
-The first event it will cover is EpicLan which is in mid January 2023.
+The first event it will cover is EpicLan which is in mid February 2023.

 ### Feature Roadmap

 * Different color themes (Ready for release)
+* Paid Leagues
 * Player Stats
  -Advanced Stats
 * Live game coverage
 * Automatic points